goat farming in India is becoming very popular because It is one of the finest & established livestock management departments in the country.

 It is a native Indian goat breed.
 High productive when it comes to milk and meat, But mostly reared because of the milk.
 The conception rates are high, around 90%.

 Triplets and quadruplets are common.
-Female goat can produce 2-3 liters of milk daily, the average male weight is about 65-90kg and female about 40-60kg.
+Female goats can produce 2-3 liters of milk daily, the average male weight is about 65-90kg, and females about 40-60kg.

 Black Bengal Goat

 Also, read: Poultry Farming in India: Care And Management

 Housing is very important for commercial goat farming in India, but the majority of farmers raise their goats with other livestock animals, this can’t produce optimum production.

 So to start a commercial goat farm it is very important to build a good goat housing system.
 Nowadays Stall feeding is becoming more popular because of its higher production and profit than any other traditional system. while making a goat farm in India you must keep these points in mind